-Janah and Chan are hunched over maps, there are lines with distances, terrain, photos of the RVs and the inhabitants.
+Janah and Chan are hunched over maps, there are lines with distances, terrain, photos of the RVs.
 They calculate the estimated time to get from the distribution people and dealers to the production facilities.

 Janah, “We can do distribution in a couple of hours.
 It will take a couple of hours to get to the production facilities.
 We’ll have to drive to a deserted stretch of desert to meet the copters, then fly to two sites each.
 Three helicopters take out six facilities.
 I'm having C-4 delivered, paste it around the RV, Boom!!
 You are to get the producers out first, they get a shot at giving up.”

 Janah, “Six of us, Chan and Amaya, Black and I, Nikko and Daphne.
 Someone who can mental will be on each helicopter.
 When the labs are cooked, back to the SUVs, to Flagstaff, to home.”

 “What about the Indians leasing their land to these meth factories?”

 Janah, “The Society will send them a message through other teams.
 Two messages, a blown up meth factory on their land, and visitors from elsewhere explaining the new reality.
 Any more RVs show up on their property, their house is next to go boom.”

 Nikko, “These people are pretty hardheaded, think the threat will work?”